kamirr/modal/README.md

 # Modal
-Modal is a standalone, modular sound synthesiser.
+Modal is modular sound synthesiser designed for both standalone use and as a plugin in your favorite DAW.

 Modal enables flexible operations on sounds as well as low-frequency signals in real time, where any signal can control the behavior of any block.
 A considerable